Clink123/personalsite/README.md

-# Personal Website
+# Personal Website - Deprecated
-This is my personal website.
-See live version at www.jameslepone.com
+This is my old personal website.
+See new version at www.jameslepone.com, or the repo personalsitev3.0.